seongmin-kye/meta-SR/README.md

 #### Data preparation

 The following script can be used to download and prepare the VoxCeleb dataset for training.
-These codes are based on [VoxCeleb_trainer](https://github.com/clovaai/voxceleb_trainer), but slightly changed.
+This preparation code is based on [VoxCeleb_trainer](https://github.com/clovaai/voxceleb_trainer), but slightly changed.

 ```
 python dataprep.py --save_path /root/home/voxceleb --download --user USERNAME --password PASSWORD